rubensworks/rubensworks.net/_posts/2026-04-13-did-ai-clawlers-kill-sparql-federation.markdown

 AI crawlers are placing open data infrastructure under great pressure.
-These findings show that public SPARQL endpoints are no exception to this, as well known endpoints are starting to put in place strict rate limits to be able to cope with this added traffic.
+These findings show that public SPARQL endpoints are no exception to this, as well-known endpoints are starting to put in place strict rate limits to be able to cope with this added traffic.
 Unfortunately, not only AI crawlers are impacted by this, but also federated query engines are impacted as an unintended consequence.